Tamilupdates/Weebzone/README.md

 - Almost all repository functions have been improved and many other details can't mention all of them
 - Many bugs have been fixed
 - Bot Limits for each user
-- View In Brief on WZML_X Tg Channel
+- View In Brief on Tg Channel

 </details>
 <details>